We will be announcing our first wave of protocol users and relayers in 2019, if you would like to build on top of the protocol, please get in touch.

 The AZTEC protocol is not theoretical- it is live today on Ethereum Mainnet.

-We are currently building it into a multi-purpose zero knowledge exchange implementation to provide privacy and liquidity for all Ethereum assets, due for release in Q2 2019.
-This will be a community-led project on Open Source technology, and we encourage interested parties to get in touch.
+We are currently building a suite of tools to facilite private transactions and interoperability between dApps building Ethereum assets.
+This is a community-led project on Open Source technology, and we encourage interested parties to get in touch.

 AZTEC combines homomorphic encryption and range proofs.
 Homomorphic encryption allows arithmetic checks on encrypted numbers as if they weren’t encrypted.